UniMath/agda-unimath/SELF-REVIEW-GUIDELINES.md

 ## Purpose

-This document outlines the process for maintainers to perform self-reviews and merge pull requests without a second maintainer review.
+This document outlines the process for maintainers to perform self-reviews and merge pull requests without a second maintainer's review.
 The goal is to maintain high-quality contributions while enabling progress when maintainers have limited availability.

 ## When self-review is appropriate